Condensed Matter Theory Group

 News of the group & department

 The Far West Section annual meeting of the American Physical Society took place October 29-31, 2015 at CSU Long Beach.
-A. Bill is the local chair
+It was a success with

 of the conference and member of the program committee.
 FWS2015 website of the conference!

 Congratulations to George Wang who finished his Master's degree in Summer 2015 and joins the University of New Mexico, Albuquerque (NM) to do his PhD.